This Vegan Lemon Curd is:

 I'd been thinking of making a vegan lemon curd recipe for a long time, especially as I plan to use it to make a Vegan Lemon Pie, Vegan Lemon Bars or a Vegan Lemon Curd Cake - the possible uses are endless!

 Not only is this lemon curd dairy-free and egg-free, but it's also:

 ...which makes it suitable for a range of other dietary requirements and allergies too.

 What's more, this vegan lemon curd is super easy to make, requiring just one pot and only 4 ingredients.

-The base of this vegan lemon curd is a custard made using shop-bought custard powder – luckily, a lot of custard powders are naturally vegan and gluten-free, and don’t contain added sugar.
+The base of this vegan lemon curd is a custard made using shop-bought custard powder.

 Not only does the custard powder act as a thickener, making the lemon curd extra creamy, it also adds a lovely colour without having to use something like turmeric.

 So, all you need to do is to make a custard using custard powder and your choice of plant-based milk.